Murray Van Wagoner: Retirement, death and legacy

 Van Wagoner retired from political life and returned to his engineering interests.
 He was a member of American Legion, Freemasons, Elks, and the National Exchange Club.
 He died at the age of eighty-eight in Farmington Hills, Michigan.
-He is interred at White Chapel Memorial Park Cemetery of Troy.
+He is interred at White Chapel Memorial Cemetery in Troy, Michigan.

 Today the Michigan Department of Transportation building in Lansing is named after him, The Murray Van Wagoner Transportation Building.
+A portrait of Governor Van Wagoner, painted by John Coppin, hangs in the rotunda of the Michigan State Capitol.